 Internally, we find the Eustachian tube, the middle ear, and the inner ear, which is located a little above the eardrum.
-It is an organ that plays an important role in balance.
+Again, it is an organ that plays a vital role in balance.

 The Cat Ears as a means of communication

 In addition to their auditory acuity, the cat uses its ears to communicate.
 Felines have a very wide range of communication.
-We can say that they use their tails and also the postures of their ears are an integral part of it.
+We can say that they use their tails and their ears' postures are an integral part of it.
 We can retain three important positions:

-The cat's ears are straight, attentive to the different sounds that surround it: the cat is in an attitude of expectation, relaxation, or quiet listening.
-You will notice that his face is relaxed and if he looks at you, he may blink to tell you that everything is fine.
+The cat's ears are straight, attentive to the different sounds surrounding it: the cat is in an attitude of expectation, relaxation, or quiet listening.
+You will notice that his face is relaxed, and if he looks at you, he may blink to tell you everything is fine.

-If, on the other hand, the cat's ears are flat back, this means that it is in a state of intense fear, its whole body is gathered together, lying on the ground or ready to run away.
+If, on the other hand, the cat's ears are flat back, this means that it is in a state of intense fear, his whole body is gathered together, lying on the ground or ready to run away.
 Attention!
-The cat is extremely defensive and if it does not have the opportunity to escape what terrifies it, it will attack.
+The cat is extremely defensive, and if it does not have the opportunity to escape what terrifies it, it will attack.

 Best Products for Cats